Why Starting A Journaling Habit Will Be The Best Thing You Will Do For Yourself This Year

 If something isn’t working for you, or you would like to entirely overhaul your journaling system, it’s okay to mix it up.

-On a final note, Journaling is a journey, not a destination.
+Journaling is a journey, not a destination.

 This year incorporate the practice of observing your routine, what causes you to struggle, and what makes you thrive.
 Focus on living with intent and making your goal to find what it is that is truly important to you-and how you can set yourself up for success.